dani-santos-code/hangman/README.md

 ## About the Project

-This is a project done when I was attending the Full-Stack coding bootcamp at Concordia University.
+This is a project done when I was attending the Full-Stack coding bootcamp at [Concordia University](https://concordiabootcamps.ca/courses/full-stack-immersive/)

 ## Running The Project